NikKowPHP/social-brain/chapters/chapter-8.md

 **Leo:** "The hardest part was that I felt completely invisible."
 **Maria:** "So, what I'm hearing is that you felt invisible.
 Is that an accurate summary?"

 The effect was a disaster.
 Leo looked at her with a mix of frustration and disappointment.
 "Are you reading from a management book, Maria?
 Stop using that therapy voice on me."
 The words stung.
-Maria felt a hot flush of shame—a full-blown amygdala hijack.
-Her attempt to connect had created an even bigger rift.

 > ### **The Conductor's Debrief: Debugging a Failed Connection**
 >